JulianNicholls/Electron-for-Desktop-Apps/README.md

 Also, I am running on Linux, so there are two problems:

 * I have attached an explicit Context Menu to the icon because just responding to click only sort of works.
-By default, you get a content menu that gives the application name.
+By default, you get a context menu that gives the application name.

-* I have used the module electron-traywindow-positioner to position the main window because bounds is not passed to a menu click, and calling tray.getBounds() returns 0 for both x and y, and also width and height.
+* I have used the module `electron-traywindow-positioner` to position the main window because `bounds` is not passed to a menu click, and calling `tray.getBounds()` returns 0 for both x and y, and also width and height.

 ## Git client